eXascaleInfolab/xmeasures/README.md

 Extrinsic measures are evaluated, i.e. clustering (collection of clusters) is compared to another collection, which is typically the ground-truth.
 Evaluating measures are:
-  - F1  - various F1 measures of the Greatest (Max) Match including the
-standard F1-Score with optional weighting;
+  - F1  - various F1 measures of the Greatest (Max) Match including the Average F1-Score with optional weighting;
-  - NMI  - Normalized Mutual Information, normalized by either max or also avg and min information content denominators.
+  - NMI  - Normalized Mutual Information, normalized by either max or also sqrt, avg and min information content denominators.
 ATTENTION: this is standard NMI, which should be used ONLY for the HARD partitioning evaluation (non-overlapping clustering on a single resolution). it penalizes overlapping and multi-resolution structures.